Couples Overcoming PTSD Everyday

-The Wounded Warriors Canada COPE program is Canada’s leading couples-based trauma program for those affected by Operational Stress Injury (OSI)
+The Wounded Warriors Canada COPE program is Canada’s leading couples-based trauma program for those affected by Post Traumatic Stress Disorder (PTSD)

 Over the past decades and through much exposure to war torn nations and traumatic events, Canadian Armed Forces personnel have been returning home with ever increasing incidences of Post-Traumatic Stress Disorder or PTSD, and other Operational Stress Injuries (OSI).
 This is also true for our first responders across Canada as on a daily basis fight chaos to keep us safe.

 Typically, the injured are treated, often successfully, with many and varying clinical resources available.
 However, despite the successes with individual treatment, there has been an essential component of adjustment to renewed life left out of the mix- the family!

 During the five-day Phase One of the COPE Program, five couples managing PTSD are gathered together to work on their relationships as a group; they will learn as a tiny community of similarly injured people.
 The idea is to use this community approach to help couples to recognize they are not alone in this fight; they can all get well together and learn from each other through this process.

 We can no longer ignore the fact that veterans/first responders need their families to get better and the families need support to help them manage the challenges of living with PTSD in the home.